AlexWilliams2000/IntegerStatsProject/README.md

 	Data presentation:

-		As the owner of a data structure containing statistics I want to display the statistics
-		So that a data scientist can interpret the results
+		As the owner of a data structure containing statistics I want to display the statistics on the command line So that a data scientist can interpret the results

 			Happy: Valid data structure containing statistics and labels